doorkeeper-gem/doorkeeper-openid_connect/README.md

   - Note that the OIDC specification mandates HTTPS, so you shouldn't change this for production environments unless you have a really good reason!

+- `authorization_url_host`
+  - The hostname to use when generating the `authorization_url` in the discovery response.
+  - The default is to use the request host, just like all the other URLs in the discovery response.
+  - This is useful when you want authorization requests to use a different URL than other requests.
+    For example, if your Doorkeeper server is behind a firewall with other servers, you might want other servers to use an "internal" URL to communicate with Doorkeeper, but you want to present an "external" URL to end-users for authentication requests.
+Note that this setting does not actually change the URL that your Doorkeeper server responds on - that is outside the scope of Doorkeeper.

 ### Scopes

 To perform authentication over OpenID Connect, an OAuth client needs to request the `openid` scope.
 This scope needs to be enabled using either `optional_scopes` in the global Doorkeeper configuration in `config/initializers/doorkeeper.rb`, or by adding it to any OAuth application's `scope` attribute.